ByrnorOCount/project_emberward/README.md

 ## Features

-- **Dynamic A\* Pathfinding**: Enemies constantly recalculate their path to your core as you place and remove obstacles.
+- **Dynamic Pathfinding**: Enemies constantly recalculate their path to your core as you build your maze.
+Switch between four different algorithms on the fly:
+  - **A***: An intelligent, efficient search that balances path length and distance to the goal.
+  - **Dijkstra**: Finds the absolute shortest path, but explores more nodes than A*.
+  - **Greedy Best-First**: A "shortsighted" algorithm that always moves to the node closest to the goal, which may not be the optimal path.
+  - **DFS**: A simple depth-first search that finds a path, but often a very inefficient one.
 - **Tetris-like Maze Building**: Use a deck of familiar puzzle pieces to construct your defenses.
 You can't block the path completely!
 - **Multiple Tower Types**: Deploy different towers, each with its own cost, damage, range, and fire rate.
 - **Wave-Based Survival**: Face increasingly challenging waves of enemies with varying stats.